axibase/atsd/administration/user-authentication.md

 ### LDAP Accounts

-In case of **LDAP** authentication, ATSD verifies that the account exists in ATSD and the password is confirmed by submitting an authentication request to the remote LDAP server.
+When using **LDAP** authentication, ATSD verifies that the account exists in ATSD and the password is confirmed by submitting an authentication request to the remote LDAP server.

-If the LDAP server locates the specified account and confirms its password, the user is allowed to access ATSD.
+If the LDAP server locates the specified account and confirms its password, the user is allowed access to ATSD.

-The access is denied if the LDAP server cannot find the account or if the LDAP account is locked, disabled, or password change is required.
+The access is denied if the LDAP server cannot find the account or if the LDAP account is locked, disabled, or requires password change.

 ## Password Requirements